Xomega-Net/Xomega.Docs/docs/generators/enums/enum-sql.md

 For any other field of the object, you should add nested `sql:property` elements to indicate which single-value property it maps to, or a `sql:fixed` element to set the field to a fixed value or a formula.

-Similarly, objects that store multi-value properties of enumeration items, or properties of generic dictionaries for multiple enumerations, must have an element `sql:enum-item-properties` element nested under their `config` element, specifying which of the object's fields store the item value, property name and property value in its attributes `item-value`, `property-name` and `property-value` respectively.
+Similarly, objects that store multi-value properties of enumeration items, or properties of generic dictionaries for multiple enumerations, must have an element `sql:enum-item-properties` element nested under their `config` element, specifying which of the object's fields store the item value, property name, and property value in its attributes `item-value`, `property-name` and `property-value` respectively.

 If the object is part of a generic dictionary that contains item properties for multiple enumerations, then you must indicate which field stores the name of the enumeration in its `enum-name` attribute.